 - If the plums are unripe, you can leave them to ripen at room temperature.

-- You can store plums in a plastic bag and keep them in the refrigerator for three to four days.
+- You may store plums in a plastic bag and keep them in the refrigerator for three to four days.

 Safe Ways To Include Plums In Pregnancy Diet

-It is essential to wash plums before you make a delicious preparation of it.
+It is essential to wash plums before you make a delicious preparation from it.

 - You may have plum sauce with bread, waffles, or pancakes.